SlugLab/Bede-linux/Documentation/process/submitting-patches.rst

 least a notification of the change, so that some information makes its way into the manual pages.
 User-space API changes should also be copied to linux-api@vger.kernel.org.

-For small patches you may want to CC the Trivial Patch Monkey trivial@kernel.org which collects "trivial" patches.
-Have a look into the MAINTAINERS file for its current manager.

-Trivial patches must qualify for one of the following rules:

-- Spelling fixes in documentation
-- Spelling fixes for errors which could break :manpage:`grep(1)`
-- Warning fixes (cluttering with useless warnings is bad)
-- Compilation fixes (only if they are actually correct)
-- Runtime fixes (only if they actually fix things)
-- Removing use of deprecated functions/macros
-- Contact detail and documentation fixes
-- Non-portable code replaced by portable code (even in arch-specific, since people copy, as long as it's trivial)
-- Any fix by the author/maintainer of the file (ie. patch monkey in re-transmission mode)

 No MIME, no links, no compression, no attachments.
 Just plain text